Anonymous VPN Review: Quick Expert Summary

 Anonymous VPN has a strict no-logs policy — the privacy policy states it collects what servers you connect to, what time you connected to them, and the amount of data you use, but Anonymous VPN claims that none of the data is connected to you.

-But before I can 100% trust the terms of Anonymous VPN’s privacy policy, I’d like to see the provider conduct an independent audit of its no-logs policy to prove it doesn’t store logs of user data — VPNs like ExpressVPN and TunnelBear have had their no-logs policies independently audited and verified multiple times.
-And while Private Internet Access hasn’t had its no-logs policy audited, it’s been confirmed in court documents multiple times.
+But before I can 100% trust the terms of Anonymous VPN’s privacy policy, I’d like to see the provider conduct an independent audit of its no-logs policy to prove it doesn’t store logs of user data — VPNs like NordVPN have had their no-logs policies independently audited and verified multiple times.

-Anonymous VPN is based in Gibraltar, which is a territory of Great Britain and is a member of the 5/9/14 Eyes Alliance (a group of countries that share security data).
+Anonymous VPN is based in Gibraltar, is a territory of Great Britain, and as such, is part of the 5/9/14 Eyes Alliances (a group of countries that share security data).
 But since Anonymous VPN doesn’t collect and store personal data, even if the government demands user data, Anonymous VPN wouldn’t have any to turn over.

 Overall, Anonymous VPN has a strict no-logs policy, but it hasn’t been verified.